 Students at Widener are serving up flavors from around the world

-Students in the Center for Hospitality Management program prepare dinner on Wednesday evenings in the Marriott Dining Room.
+Students in the Center for Experience Management in Tourism and Hospitality program prepare dinner on Wednesday evenings in the Marriott Dining Room.

-Students from the Center for Hospitality Management are serving up a cultural and flavorful experience this spring at Widener University, as part of the Spring 2017 Lunch and Dinner Series.Throughout the semester, members of the public are invited to experience exquisite dining and vibrant flavors from around the world in a casual, yet refined, atmosphere.
+Students from the Center for Experience Management in Tourism and Hospitality are serving up a cultural and flavorful experience this spring at Widener University, as part of the Spring 2017 Lunch and Dinner Series.Throughout the semester, members of the public are invited to experience exquisite dining and vibrant flavors from around the world in a casual, yet refined, atmosphere.

 The Widener lunch and dinner series give students the opportunity to learn all aspects of dining as they operate their own restaurant as chefs, servers, bartenders and managers.
 Each week, the students are assigned a theme and are given the sole responsibility of researching recipes, calculating production costs and managing staff.
 The students who are participating in these classes will learn how to be creative and work with nutritious ingredients.